bad63r/dotfiles/i3/README.md

 [Dunst](https://dunst-project.org) is a lightweight replacement for the notification-daemons.

-How to configure it.
+How to configure it:

     - install it first `sudo apt-get install dunst`
-    - add .dunstrc to your home folder.
+    - add .dunstrc to your home folder
-    - That's it.
-You don't need to include any line into i3 config file.
+    - That's it

 	#go into this location
 sudo vim /usr/share/dbus-1/services/org.freedesktop.Notifications.service